Title: Retired Director of Product Development and Technical Service

 Company: National Starch and Chemical Company

-Location: Staten Island, New York, United States
+Location: Bridgewater, New Jersey, United States

 To remain abreast of developments in the field, Dr. Edelman maintains affiliation with the American Chemical Society and the Society for the Advancement of Material and Process Engineering.
 As a testament to his success, he was selected for inclusion in the 24th edition of Who’s Who in the East in 1992.
 He holds a Bachelor of Science from Brooklyn College and a Doctor of Philosophy from Rutgers, the State University of New Jersey.
 He also completed a postdoctoral fellowship at the University of Florida and received a Cities Service fellowship through Rutgers, the State University of New Jersey, during his doctoral studies.